Mutations as Levy flights

 The first set of results involve a time sequence of clones of the population Ara-1, as in the previous section.
 That is, samples at generations 2000, 5000, 10000, 15000, 20000, 30000, 40000, and 50000.

-We shall estimate the time rate, $p_{LJ}$, and size probability distribution, $\pi_{LJ}(l)$, of such events.
-The label ``LJ'' means large jumps.
+We shall estimate the time rate, $p_{LR}$, and size probability distribution, $\pi_{LR}(l)$, of such events.
 The experiments report on different kinds of rearrangements: deletions, insertions, translocations, and inversions.
-The observed chromosomal changes should have, in general, a beneficial character.

-Fig. \ref{fig3}, top panel, shows the detected number of events as a function of time (number of generations).
-Most of these rearrangements seem to be fixed, in the sense that they are detected also at later times in different clones.
-In order to fit the data, we use the same function as for SNPs, that is $2 s (\sqrt{1+a N_{gen}}-1)/a$.
-The reason is that we expect departure from linearity as a result of epistasis also in the present situation.
-From the slope, we get a rough estimation for the rate of beneficial large changes in the population, $P_{LJ}^{(b)}\sim 5\times 10^{-4}$ large changes/generation.
-Dividing by $N_{cell}$, we get the following estimation for a single cell lineage, $p_{LJ}^{(b)}\sim 10^{-10}$ large changes/generation.
+We included in Fig. \ref{fig2} the detected number of large rearrangement events as a function of time (number of generations).
+Half of these rearrangements seem to be fixed, in the sense that they are detected also at later times in different clones.
+From the slope at short times, we get a rough estimation for the rate of large changes, $p_{LR}\sim 5\times 10^{-4}$ large chromosomal rearrangements/generation, a value three times smaller than $p_{SPM}$.

-Assuming a rate of beneficial/total mutations similar to that of SPMs, we get $p_{LJ}\sim 1.6\times 10^{-4}$ large changes/generation.
+Because of the experimental resolution, not all the rearrangements are registered, specially short-length ones.
+Thus, our estimation for $p_{LR}$ is a lower bound, and the actual rate could be similar to $p_{SPM}$.

-The figure does not show any abrupt increase of $P_{LJ}^{(b)}$ after generation 27000, where the mutator phenotype becomes dominant.
+A second very important point is related to the fact that this figure does not show any abrupt increase of $p_{LR}$ after generation 27000, where the mutator phenotype becomes dominant.